SPARSEFIT: Few-shot Prompting with Sparse Fine-tuning for Jointly Generating Predictions and Natural Language Explanations: Experiments

 \paragraph{NLE Quality}

 Recall that the LM is fine-tuned to conditionally generate a text in the form of \textit{``[label] because [explanation]''}. \cref{fig:all_t5large_explanations} shows the normalized BERTScore for selected \ours settings as a proxy to evaluate how good the NLEs generated after the explanation token (\ie \emph{``because''}) is.
-We can see that the best quality of NLEs is achieved for \ours combinations of two or more types of components (\eg Layer Norm plus Self-attention Query).
-Overall, it can be observed that \ours settings with few trainable parameters (<$10\%$), such as the \textit{Self-attention Query}, \textit{Language Model Head + Attention Query}, and \textit{Layer Norm + Attention Query}, are competitive with the baseline for all datasets.
-We also see that fine-tuning the decoder block (${\sim}54\%$ of the parameters) achieves better performance than the SOTA for two out of four datasets (e-SNLI and ECQA).
+For all the box plots, the $x$-axis shows the \ours configurations, with the percentage of fine-tuned parameters between brackets.
+Overall, it can be observed that \ours settings with few trainable parameters (<$10\%$), such as the \textit{Self-attention Query}~(\emph{Att.Q}), \textit{LM Head + Attention Query}~(\emph{Att.Q+LMhead}), and \textit{Layer Norm + Attention Query}~(\emph{Att.Q+LN}), are competitive against the baseline for all datasets.
+Moreover, we can see that the best quality of NLEs is achieved for \ours combinations of two or more types of components (\eg, \emph{Att.Q}).
+Remarkably, fine-tuning the decoder block (${\sim}54\%$ params) achieves better performance than the entire fine-tuning for two out of four datasets (e-SNLI and ECQA).
 The performance gap between most of the \ours configurations and the baseline does not exceed $15\%$ for all the datasets, even for very sparse fine-tuning strategies.

-Unexpectedly, many \ours configurations that have high task accuracy (\eg \textit{Normalization Layer}) have a normalized BERTScore close or equal to zero.
-This happens because either the conditional generation ends the sentence after the generated label token or the explanation token (\ie \textit{``because''}) is not successfully generated.
-A more detailed analysis is available in \cref{sec:discussion_empty_explanations}.
+Unexpectedly, many \ours configurations with high task accuracy (\eg, \textit{LayerNorm}) have a normalized BERTScore close or equal to zero.
+This happens because either the conditional generation ends the sentence after the generated label token or the explanation token (\ie, \textit{``because''}) is not successfully generated.
+We investigate more about this behavior in \cref{sec:discussion}.
 We summarize our results on NLEs quality for \texttt{T5-large} in \cref{tab:sparse_summary_all}.
-Furthermore, we show the results for other model sizes (\ie \texttt{T5-base}, \texttt{T5-large} and \texttt{T5-3b}) in \cref{ap:sparse_task_full_results}.
-There it can be seen that the normalized BERTScore consistently increases with the size of the LM.
+Results for other T5 model sizes (\ie \texttt{T5-base}, \texttt{T5-large} and \texttt{T5-3b}) are shown in \cref{ap:sparse_task_full_results}.
+We found that the normalized BERTScore consistently increases with the size of the LM.
 Remarkably, the best \ours configurations for \texttt{T5-large} also achieve the best performance when fine-tuning \texttt{T5-base}, but they are slightly different for \texttt{T5-3b}.